masstortorogamer/Energy-Simulation/README.md

 Added a lot more environmental decorations for the game.

 Purchasing energy from the windmill farm will only affect the Player, AI will purchase their own energy.

+TO-DO

+Provide a Tutorial.

+Make it clear of what you're clicking on.

+Make the environment more lively (Add Birds.)